metal3-io/metal3-io.github.io/try-it.md

 $ ./scripts/deprovision/cluster.sh
 ```

-Note that you can easily deprovision worker Nodes by decreasing the number of replicas in the `MachineDeployment` object created when executing the `provision/worker.sh` script:
+Note that you can easily de-provision worker Nodes by decreasing the number of replicas in the `MachineDeployment` object created when executing the `provision/worker.sh` script:

 ```console
 $ kubectl scale machinedeployment test1 -n metal3 --replicas=0
 ```

 > warning "Warning"
 > control-plane and cluster are very tied together.
-This means that you are not able to deprovision the control-plane of a cluster and then provision a new one within the same cluster.
-Therefore, in case you want to deprovision the control-plane you need to **deprovision the cluster** as well and provision both again.
+This means that you are not able to de-provision the control-plane of a cluster and then provision a new one within the same cluster.
+Therefore, in case you want to de-provision the control-plane you need to **de-provision the cluster** as well and provision both again.

-Below, it is shown how the deprovisioning can be executed in a more manual way by just deleting the proper Custom Resources (CR).
+Below, it is shown how the de-provisioning can be executed in a more manual way by just deleting the proper Custom Resources (CR).

 The order of deletion is:

 1. Machine objects of the workers
 2. Metal3Machine objects of the workers
 3. Machine objects of the control plane
 4. Metal3Machine objects of the control plane
 5. The cluster object

-An additional detail is that the `Machine` object `test1-workers-bx4wp` is controlled by the the `test1` `MachineDeployment`
+An additional detail is that the `Machine` object `test1-workers-bx4wp` is controlled by the `test1` `MachineDeployment`
-object thus in order to avoid reprovisioning of the `Machine` object the  `MachineDeployment` has to be deleted instead of the `Machine` object in the case of `test1-workers-bx4wp`.
+the object thus in order to avoid reprovisioning of the `Machine` object the `MachineDeployment` has to be deleted instead of the `Machine` object in the case of `test1-workers-bx4wp`.

 ```console
 $ # By deleting the Machine or MachineDeployment object the related Metal3Machine object(s) should be deleted automatically.

 $ kubectl delete machinedeployment test1 -n metal3
 machinedeployment.cluster.x-k8s.io "test1" deleted

 $ # The "machinedeployment.cluster.x-k8s.io "test1" deleted" output will be visible almost instantly but that doesn't mean that the related Machine
 $ # object(s) has been deleted right away, after the deletion command is issued the Machine object(s) will enter a "Deleting" state and they could stay in that state for minutes
 $ # before they are fully deleted.

 $ kubectl delete machine test1-m77bn -n metal3
 machine.cluster.x-k8s.io "test1-m77bn" deleted

 $ # When a Machine object is deleted directly and not by deleting a MachineDeployment the "machine.cluster.x-k8s.io "test1-m77bn" deleted" will be only visible when the Machine and the
 $ # related Metal3Machine object has been fully removed from the cluster.
 The deletion process could take a few minutes thus the command line will be unresponsive (blocked) for the time being.

 $ kubectl delete cluster test1 -n metal3
 cluster.cluster.x-k8s.io "test1" deleted
 ```

 Once the deletion has finished, you can see that the `BareMetalHosts` are offline and `Cluster` object is not present anymore

 ```console
 $ kubectl get baremetalhosts -n metal3
 NAME     STATE       CONSUMER   ONLINE   ERROR   AGE node-0   available              false            160m node-1   available              false            160m

 $ kubectl get cluster -n metal3
 No resources found in metal3 namespace.